-Claim: Every baby born in-flight is given free air travel by the airline for the rest of his life.
+Babies born in-flight are given free air travel by the airline for the rest of their lives.

-For the record, there is no truth to this obligatory lifetime pass thing (although if you read down to the end you’ll see some have been granted, each on a different foreign airline).
+For the record, there is no truth to this obligatory lifetime pass thing (although if you read down to the end of this article you’ll see some such passes have occasionally been granted, each on a different foreign airline).
 So forget about suggesting a little trip to your spouse when the due date is imminent.

-Trying to get to the bottom of this tale, in 1994 I wrote letters to ten airlines as well as Transport Canada.
-I heard back from five airlines: Canadian, KLM, Qantas, USAir and Delta.
+Trying to get to the bottom of this tale, in 1994 we wrote letters to ten airlines as well as Transport Canada.
+We heard back from five airlines: Canadian, KLM, Qantas, USAir and Delta.

 This legend is not as widespread as other airline tales; personnel at some airlines were aware of it, while those working for other carriers had not previously encountered it.
-My experiences on a 1994 Air Canada flight were typical in this regard: While chatting with the flight attendants in the galley (okay, so I was there after another drink, it still counts as research), I discovered two of them had previously heard about this legend, but the other two had not.
+Our experiences on a 1994 Air Canada flight were typical in this regard: While chatting with the flight attendants in the galley (okay, so we were there after another drink, it still counts as research), we discovered two of them had previously heard about this legend, but the other two had not.